-To help your business create and send effective birthday emails, we’ve created this helpful guide.
-We’ll cover what, when and how to send the best birthday emails that motivate subscribers to celebrate by buying your product or service.
+To help your business create and send effective birthday emails, we’ll cover what, when and how to send the best birthday emails to help subscribers celebrate by buying your product or service.

-Here are a few ideas that you can use:
+Here are a few ideas to use in your birthday email:

 A can’t-resist coupon

-Give subscribers a real birthday treat by offering a can’t-resist coupon.
-For example, Campaign Monitor customer, Birchbox, offers $10 off of a $50 purchase.
-They sent the email at the beginning of the month and allow the subscriber the entire month to redeem the coupon before it expires.
+Give subscribers a real birthday treat by offering an irresistible coupon.
+For example, Birchbox offers $10 off of a $50 purchase in their birthday email.
+They send the email at the beginning of the month and give the subscriber an entire month to redeem the coupon before it expires.

 Send a mystery coupon to your subscribers on or before their birthday.
-You can use a tool like Scratch-it to create an offer that enables subscribers to “scratch” a digital card to reveal their 10, 20 or 30% off coupon.
+You can use a tool like Scratch-it to create an offer that enables subscribers to “scratch” a digital card to reveal their 10%, 20%, or 30% discount.